 John M. Chernoff (www.johnchernoff.com) was born in Pittsburgh, PA, in 1947.
 He received a B.A. from Yale University in 1968, earning Degree Honors with Exceptional Distinction from three departments: Anthropology (under Sidney Mintz), Psychology (under Kenneth Keniston), and Sociology (under Kai Erikson).
 He received a Ph.D. in Religious Studies from The Hartford Seminary Foundation in 1974, under Leighton McCutchen in Psychology of Religion and Richard Underwood in Philosophy of Religion.

 He was a resident of Ghana in 1970-71 and 1974-79, sponsored respectively by the Institute of African Studies at the University of Ghana and by Trinity College, Legon.
 He did fieldwork in Ghana, Togo, Burkina Faso, and Nigeria during that period, and he did additional extended fieldwork in 1981-82, 1983, 1988, and 1991.
-From 1979-95, he received the following grants and fellowships for this research: a National Science Foundation Grant for Basic Research; from the National Endowment for the Humanities, a Basic Grant, a Grant for Interpretive Research, a Fellowship for Independent Study and Research, and a Fellowship for Independent Scholars; three Grants for Postdoctoral Research from the American Council of Learned Societies and the Social Science Research Council Joint Committee on African Studies; a Penrose Fund Grant-in-Aid from the American Philosophical Society; an Andrew Mellon Postdoctoral Fellowship from the Department of Anthropology at the University of Pittsburgh; and a John Simon Guggenheim Memorial Foundation Fellowship.
+From 1979-95, he received the following grants and fellowships for this research: a National Science Foundation Grant for Basic Research; from the National Endowment for the Humanities, a Basic Grant, a Grant for Interpretive Research, a Fellowship for Independent Study and Research, and a Fellowship for Independent Scholars; four Grants for Postdoctoral Research from the American Council of Learned Societies and the Social Science Research Council Joint Committee on African Studies; a Penrose Fund Grant-in-Aid from the American Philosophical Society; an Andrew Mellon Postdoctoral Fellowship from the Department of Anthropology at the University of Pittsburgh; and a John Simon Guggenheim Memorial Foundation Fellowship.

 He studied percussion with Stanley Leonard of the Pittsburgh Symphony Orchestra, Anlo Ewe drumming with Freeman Donkor of Tsiame and Gideon Alorwoyie of Afiadenyigba, Highlife and conga drumming with Seth Ankrah of Ramblers Dance Band of Accra, and Dagbamba drumming with many Dagbamba drummers under the supervision of Alhaji Ibrahim Abdulai.